garrardkitchen/azure-library/src/Garrard.AzureLib/README.md

 - Check and install dependencies
 - Obtain Azure credentials
 - Get client ID
-- Assign subscription creator role
+- Assign Subscription Creator Role to Service Principal (Required for EA and Subscription Vending)
+  - Your User Security Principal first needs to be assinged as Billing Administrator for your Tenant.
-- Create a group
+- Create an EntraID Group
-- Add service principal to group
+- Add Service Principal to a EntraID Group
+- Assign Owner Role to EntraID Group
-- Assign owner role to group
+- Assign a Role to an EntraID Group
 - Add API permissions
+- Grant Admin Consent to Service Principal

 ## Contributing